GilsonLabUCSD/pAPRika/README.md

 Now we are ready to prepare the complex for the attach-pull-release calculation.
 This involves:

-- Aligning the structure so the guest can be pulled along the $z$ axis, and
+- Aligning the structure so the guest can be pulled along the *z*-axis, and
 - Adding dummy atoms that are used to orient the host and guest.

 To access the host-guest structure in Python, we use the ParmEd `Structure` class.
 So we start by loading the vacuum model that we just created.
-Then, we need to define two atoms on the guest that are placed along the $z$ axis.
+Then, we need to define two atoms on the guest that are placed along the *z*-axis.
 These should be heavy atoms on either end of the guest, the second atom leading the pulling.

 These same atoms will be used later for the restraints, so I will name them `G1` and `G2`, using AMBER selection syntax.